 - BikeReader, ‘a riders digest’.
 Brilliant site – run by an American living in Britain, and has loads of UK stuff.
 An archive of essays, humour, links, etc. and photo section has much improved since our first visit.

 - VeloVision Quarterly magazine celebrating cycle culture and cycling innovations from around the world.
 You can read a sample edition online.

 - A to B Magazine Mainly for info on folding bikes, but also covers electric bikes, bike trailers trikes, trains and alternative transport.
-Online guide to what’s available, advice, sample edition online at Exact Editions.
+Online guide to what’s available, advice.
 Want more on collapsing transport?
 Then go to The Folding Society web site.

 - Cycling photographer Brian Donnan is based in Cheltenham, so loads of localish bike pics, including ‘Hell of the North Cotswolds’ reliability events and a folding bike outing which I saw while out walking that way.